BeyondMicroControl/AsciiCAD/docs/design.md

   - value identity ("1,2" equals "1,2" anywhere)
   - predictable hashing in Set/Map
   - easy serialization and debugging (console logs, JSON)

-- We keep "r,c" rather than e.g. "c,r" purely as a global convention: row-major ordering matches how arrays are indexed (ascii[r][c]), which reduces accidental swapping bugs.
+- We keep `"r,c"` internally rather than e.g. `"c,r"` purely as a global convention: row-major ordering matches how arrays are indexed (ascii\[r\]\[c\]), which reduces accidental swapping bugs.
+- We keep `"x,y"` externally as this is a convention on handling graphic coordinates, where `x` corresponds to a column number and `y` to a row.

 Note: other encodings are possible (e.g. r<<16|c), but "r,c" is explicit, safe, and readable.
 (A packed numeric key could be a later micro-optimization, if needed.) (*)